-Jessica is the director of research and strategy for Media Impact Funders, and the founder and director of media production/strategy firm Dot Connector Studio.
+Jessica is the director of research for Media Impact Funders, and the founder and director of media production/strategy firm Dot Connector Studio.
 She is also currently a senior fellow at the Norman Lear Center’s Media Impact Project.
 Previously, she served as the media strategist for AIR’s groundbreaking Localore project, the director of the Future of Public Media project at American University’s Center for Media and Social Impact, and a Knight Media Policy Fellow at D.C.-based think tank the New America Foundation.
 Over the past decade, she has led research and convenings with high-profile universities and national media networks, including NPR, PBS, Harvard’s Berkman Center for Internet and Society, MIT, and USC’s Annenberg School for Communication.
 She is the co-author of Beyond the Echo Chamber: Reshaping Politics Through Networked Progressive Media (The New Press, 2010), and a longtime independent journalist.

 Nina joined MIF as communications director in January 2016.
 Before that, she spent two years in the wild world of corporate retail marketing, and before that, 10 years as a journalist.
 Nina has worked at the Dallas Morning News, the Santa Rosa Press Democrat, the Philadelphia Daily News and the Philadelphia Weekly, in almost every capacity imaginable.
 She is just as comfortable editing a Pulitzer Prize-winning series on police corruption as she is writing those tabloid headlines that everyone loves to hate (or the other way around?).
 She started her career as a copy editor, so you know her grammar is tight.
 Nina is the creator and co-editor of the award-winning The Survivors Project: Telling the Truth About Life After Sexual Abuse, a book-length work of nonfiction that utilizes first-person storytelling to address the reality of healing from the effects of sexual abuse.
 Nina holds a master’s in journalism from Temple University and lives in Philadelphia with her two daughters.